core-api/core-api/docs/index.md

 The following is an overview of the document layer, describing how the client interacts with a Core API interface.

-The design work for a JSON-based encoding, and an HTTP transport layer specification have both been completed.
-These are properly expressed in the [Python client library][python-client], but they have not yet been written up as part of this documentation.

 #### Document

 Documents are the basic building blocks of Core API.